hseeberger/evented/README.md

 The core abstraction of evented is an `EventSourcedEntity` which can be identified via an ID: an `Entity` implementation defines its state and event handling and associated `Command` implementations define its command handling.

 When an event-sourced entity receives a command, the respective command handler is called, which either returns a sequence of to be persisted events plus metadata or a rejection.
 If events are returned, these are transactionally persisted, thereby also invoking an optional `EventListener`.
-Concurrency is handled by optimistic locking via per event sequence numbers.
+Concurrency is handled by optimistic locking via per entity versions.

 When creating an event-sourced entity, its events are loaded and its state is conctructed by applying them to its event handler.
 This state is then used by the command handlers to decide whether a command should be accepted – resulting in events to be persisted and applied – or rejected.

+It is also possible to create asynchronous `Projection`s.
+These transactionally process events by populating their view(s) and storing the sequence number of the processed event.
+Currently only events by type projections are supported.

 The following shows a simple example from the tests which uses an event listener to build a synchronous and consistent view.
-Actually this view need not be consistent, but real-world use cases for consistent views include uniqueness checks, e.g. email addresses for user entities.
+Actually this view probably need not be consistent, but real-world use cases for consistent views include uniqueness checks, e.g. email addresses for user entities.

 ```rust
 #[derive(Debug, Default, PartialEq, Eq)]